ujjwalguptaofficial/fortjs-doc/docs/tutorial/authentication.md

 ---
 Title: "Authentication"
 Keywords: "authentication, example, tutorial, fortjs, node"
+Description: "How to authenticate in nodejs using fortjs"
 ---

 There are multiple ways in which we can authenticate.
 But we will learn how to do session authentication based on userid/password combination.